-- Choose the management company carefully.
+• Choose the management company carefully.
 The agency must be professional enough to give service as exclusively as if this building was the only property represented.
-They must truly know the unique benefits of this building and must be enthusiastic about it. - The outside appearance and landscaping must be first rate.
+They must truly know the unique benefits of this building and must be enthusiastic about it.

+• The outside appearance and landscaping must be first rate.
 Too many developers have made the mistake of cutting the landscaping budget when construction costs soar.
 That is the single worst thing that they can do.
-Before anyone can see the inside, they see the outside and it has to be inviting. - The management company must use imagination and do unconventional things to periodically get the building into the spotlight of local news.
-Re-name the building and have the mayor cut a ribbon.
-Hold a block party on the grounds or in the building proper and invite the press, radio and TV stations.
-This is the kind of publicity that just cannot be purchased with money.
+Before anyone can see the inside, they see the outside and it has to be inviting.

-- Stay away from quick fixes, such as free rent.
-That is the very worst thing possible.
+• Stay away from quick fixes, such as free rent.
+That

+is the very worst thing possible.
 People in the community will remember it for years and it will give the property a permanent bad reputation.
 It is the "kiss of death" and makes potential tenants shy away.
 The free rent offer switches the tenant's positive approach about whether the space and location is suitable to a negative skepticism about what is wrong with the building.
-The professional approach is to stress the positive features of a building and work with potential tenants to match the criteria the tenant feels are most important to him - Contact all tenants in nearby buildings and invite them to compare this building to their current location.
+The professional approach is to stress the positive features of a building and work with potential tenants to match the criteria the tenant feels are most important to him.

+• Contact all tenants in nearby buildings and invite them to compare this building to their current location.
 There are always some who are nearing the end of their lease and have just not have had time to look at any other rentals.
 This is the time to make a "money" offer.
 It is acceptable to offer to pay for part of a new tenant's move by a small rent concession than to offer free rent.